dojo/docs/dojox/index.rst

   * `dojox.data.AndOrReadStore <dojox/data/AndOrReadStore>`_

-    A clone of `dojo.data.ItemFileReadStore <dojo.data.ItemFileReadStore>`__, which supports more complex queries than the simple AND format property matching
+    A clone of `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`__, which supports more complex queries than the simple AND format property matching

   * `dojox.data.AndOrWriteStore <dojox/data/AndOrWriteStore>`_

-    A clone of `dojo.data.ItemFileWriteStore <dojo.data.ItemFileWriteStore>`__, which supports more complex queries than the simple AND format property matching
+    A clone of `dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`__, which supports more complex queries than the simple AND format property matching

   * `dojox.data.AtomReadStore <dojox/data/AtomReadStore>`_